luccaflower/union/README.md

 # union
-i just think rust is neat
+I just think rust is neat

 Option\<T\> and Result\<T,E\> in Java